gicking/STM8_Fault-Tolerant_SW/README.md

 ------------------------------------------------

-## RAM Check
+## RAM Test

 The random access memory (RAM) is the volatile working memory of a µC.
 RAM is generally cleared by the flash start-up code after each power-on or reset.
 The functionality of RAM is crucial for a well-defined system behavior and should therefore be checked.
-However, as RAM content changes continuously (and fast) during run-time, it can only be checked immediately after reset, not during run-time.
+However, RAM content changes continuously (and fast) during run-time, so RAM can only be checked immediately after reset, not during run-time.

 There are several, established methods to test RAM functionality, e.g. "checkerboard test" or "march test".
-The below example demonstrates the checkerboard test, which is very common for checking embedded RAM.
+The below example demonstrates the checkerboard test, which is often used for embedded RAM.
 The procedure is as follows:

 - During flash start-up